ogelami/CFDNSU/Readme.md

 ## Configuring
 Configuration is simple and there aren't that many options to keep track of.
 On a default installation the configuration file will be placed in `/etc/cfdnsu.conf`, but this is customization if wanted and can be modified in the `Makefile`.

+** CFDNSU will not run if the configuration file cannot be found **

 #### auth
 Either specify email and `global_api_key` or you choose to be more restrictive and just use token.